 Medical Marijuana vs. Chronic Pain: Two Testimonials

-Periodic aches and pains are something everyone must deal with.
+Chronic Pain is something everyone will deal with at some point in their lives.
 The immediate reaction to sudden pain is an evolutionary response that helps us survive.

 Pain can cease as an injury heals or the body recovers from trauma.
 However, chronic pain is in a category by itself because the brain continues to receive pain signals from the body long after an injury has healed.